OSOceanAcoustics/echopype/echopype/tests/README.md

 However, the `conftest.py` within the root of the `tests` directory should contain fixtures that can be used by all tests, therefore, the fixtures `scope` must be `"session"`.

-Within echopype's software module there's a module called `testing`.
-Within this module contains any helper functions or classes to be used in testing.
+Within echopype there's a module called `testing`.
+Within this module contains any helper functions to be used in testing.

+Lastly, the test files begin with the word `test` sucn as `test_echodata.py`.
+These files contains code for *unit testing*, and any files that ends with `integration` contains code that performs *integration testing* against actual datasets, for example, `test_echodata_integration.py`.